Sébastien Chabal: Return to France

 After five years at Sale, Chabal officially signed a three-year contract with the French club Racing Métro 92 in April 2009.
 The French club were recently promoted to the Top 14 in 2009 after winning the 2008–2009 Pro D2 with three rounds to spare.
 They also signed Lionel Nallet and the South African's François Steyn and Jacques Cronjé.
 Racing enjoyed success in their return to the top flight, claiming the sixth and final slot in the newly expanded Top 14 playoffs, where they narrowly lost in the first round at eventual champions Clermont.
 Racing's sixth-place finish also gave them a berth in the 2010–11 Heineken Cup.
-In September 2010, it was reported that Chabal is the highest-paid rugby player in the world, earning a reported €1 million per year.
+In September 2010, it was reported that Chabal was the highest-paid rugby player in the world, earning a reported €1 million per year.

 Shane Richardson, Chief Executive of the South Sydney Rabbitohs, an Australian rugby league club revealed the club had contacted Chabal's management to inquire about the possibility to switch codes, where he would play "a portion of his season with the club."
 The club were unsuccessful in their attempts to pursue Chabal.

 During the 2012–2013 and 2013–2014 seasons Chabal played for Lyon.
 He finished his playing career on a high in May 2014 by helping Lyon being promoted to the top division.